-111. The onset of COVID-19, the ensuing closure orders, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these (including restoration efforts to rid the premise of COVID-19) on Plaintiff's business triggered the All Risk Policy's Business Interruption and Extra Expense coverage.
-Plaintiff paid substantial premiums to the Defendant in anticipation of those coverages being provided by the Defendant.
+111. The onset of COVID-19, the ensuing closure orders, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these (including restoration efforts to rid the premises of COVID-19) on Plaintiff's businesses triggered the Property Elite Policy's Business Interruption coverage.
+Plaintiff paid substantial premium in anticipation of those coverages being provided.